marleyschneiderr/make-me-a-readme/finalproduct/README.md

 * [Questions](#questions)

 ## Installation
-To install this project, clone this repository on Github and open it with your own personal IDE.
+To install this project, clone this repository on Github and open it in your personal IDE.
+Run npm i inquirer in the terminal.

 ## Dependencies
-N/A
+Inquirier Package, Node.js

 ## Usage
-To use this project, open a terminal from where you saved your cloned repository and type in node index.js to get started creating your very own personalized README.md file
+To use this project, open a terminal from where you saved your cloned repository and type in 'node index.js' to get started.

 ## Contributors
 N/A, Marley Schneider

 ## Testing
-No testing instructions needed.
+No testing instructions applicable for this application.

 ## Questions
 If you have questions, please send them [here](mailto:marleysue@gmail.com?subject=[GitHub]%20Dev%20Connect) or visit [github/marleyschneiderr](https://github.com/marleyschneiderr).